zenlm/zen-musician/README.md

 ### Lyrics Prompt
 1. An example lyric prompt can be found [here](inference/prompt_examples/lyrics.txt).

-2. Languages supported: not limited to English, Chinese (Mandarin, Cantonese), Japanese, and Korean.
-See [issue 12](https://github.com/multimodal-art-projection/YuE/issues/12#issuecomment-2620845772), we reveal the top languages distribution of annealing phase.
+2. We support multiple languages, including but not limited to English, Mandarin Chinese, Cantonese, Japanese, and Korean.
+The default top language distribution during the annealing phase is revealed in [issue 12](https://github.com/multimodal-art-projection/YuE/issues/12#issuecomment-2620845772).
+A language ID on a specific annealing checkpoint indicates that we have adjusted the mixing ratio to enhance support for that language.

 3. The lyrics prompt should be divided into sessions, with structure labels (e.g., [verse], [chorus], [bridge], [outro]) prepended.
 Each session should be separated by 2 newline character "\n\n".